-- Data for the use stage are usually based on scenarios, but specific data should be used when available and relevant. - Data on the emissions from the use stage should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
-Whenever applicable, test methods shall be internationally recognised. - The use of electricity in the region/country where the product is used (as specified in the geographical scope of the EPD) shall be accounted for in the following priority: 1.
-Residual electricity mix on the market8.
-2. Electricity consumption mix on the market9.
+- Data for the end-of-life stage of packaging are usually based on scenarios, but specific data should be used when available.
+Key assumptions regarding the end-of-life stage scenario shall be documented in the LCA report. - Data on the emissions and consumptions from the use stage should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
+Whenever applicable, test methods shall be internationally recognised.
+The information about recommended doses of product to keep the specific amount of substrate clean by indicating the source of reference (e.g. data sheet or user manual) shall be provided by the product owner and shall be verified during EPD validation. - The use of electricity in the region/country where the product is used (as specified in the geographical scope of the EPD) shall be accounted for in the following priority: 1.
+Residual electricity mix on the market7.
+2. Electricity consumption mix on the market8.